hdehart/HIV_Workshop/README.md

 3. Build a phylogenetic tree
 4. Determine if defendant is guilty or not guilty
 ### Part 1 - Looking at Sequence Data
 1. Take a look at the [sequence data](https://github.com/hdehart/HIV_Workshop/blob/master/HIV_subset.fas).
+Copy the first nucleotide option (>AY156858.1_V01).
 2. Go to [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and select the nucleotide BLAST option.
-3. Copy the first nucleotide option (>AY156858.1_V01) and paste it underneath the Enter Query Sequence box.
+3. Paste the first sequence underneath the Enter Query Sequence box.
 4. Keep all default options and hit **BLAST**.
 5. Explore the results of the BLAST search.
 Click on the accession number of the top hit.
 What do you think this sequence is?
 Who did it come from?